 We recommend using paint and primer in one to create a smooth, beautiful finish.

-If you want the best results, we recommend sanding your cabinets before painting them.
+If you want the best results, we recommend sanding your cabinets before drawing them.
 This will get rid of any loose splinters or debris that might scratch the cabinet when it’s being painted.
-You’ll want to use fine-grit sandpaper for this step, but be sure not to go too far into the surface or remove any of the protective coatings on top of the MDF.
+You’ll want to use fine-grit sandpaper for this step, but be sure not to go too far into the surface or remove any of the protective coatings on top of the council.

-Once you’ve sanded down your cabinets, wipe them down with an all-purpose cleaner and dry them off with a lint-free cloth.
+Once you’ve sanded down your MDF, wipe them down with an all-purpose cleaner and dry them off with a lint-free cloth.

-Once you’re done painting and sealing your MDF kitchen cabinets, they should look brand new!
+Once you’re done sealing your cabinets, they should look brand new!

 Finishing Touches for Your Beautiful New Appearance